2023 Best Value Writing Studies Schools in Minnesota

 Read full report on Writing Studies at Augsburg University

-University of Northwestern - St Paul did quite well in this year’s ranking of the best value schools for writing studies students.
-It came in at #7 on the list.
-Located in the suburb of Saint Paul, Northwestern is a private not-for-profit school with a small student population.
+With a ranking of #7, University of Northwestern - St Paul did quite well on this year’s best value schools for writing studies students.
+Located in the large suburb of Saint Paul, Northwestern is a private not-for-profit college with a small student population.

-In-state tuition fees for undergraduate students at Northwestern are $34,180 per year.
+The average tuition and fees for an in-state undergraduate at Northwestern are $34,180 a year.

 Full Writing Studies at University of Northwestern - St Paul Report